 And of course, the move to electronic documents on any given project is always easier with owner involvement.
 When the GC, or CM, and owner work together to move beyond paper, it sets the tone for everyone else on the job.

 The Promise of Paperless

 Interestingly, it’s difficult to find any sources that can back up the claim that paper is better than digital, although some of those in the legal profession or those defending against lawsuits might prefer paper because it contains much less data than electronic documents.
 But purely from a business perspective, electronic documents get high praise.
 They use less physical space, are quickly searchable, improve productivity of the workforce, and make sharing information easy and much quicker.
 When you combine electronic documents with a cloud-based document management solution, you’ve hit a homerun.
 With the best of both worlds, you can:

 Eliminate additional hardware or software required for document storage and retrieval

-Improve security with permission levels as well removing physical files from risks associated with building security, and fire and water damage
+Improve security with permission levels as well as removing physical files from risks associated with building security and fire and water damage

 Own and archive all of your data

-- Easy locate, review, edit, and share your documents with others
+- Easily locate, review, edit, and share your documents with others